 Dog Tricks and Skills Clicker Training Hillarys

-What age should I start clicker training my dog?
+What age can I start clicker training my puppy?

-Will clicker training work with stubborn or hyperactive dogs?
+Does clicker training work for stubborn or hyperactive breeds?

-How long does it usually take for a dog to learn skills with clicker training?
+How long does it usually take for a dog to learn using clicker training?